-Organic cotton meets a plethora of rigorous ecological and social criteria, and ours is GOTS-certified (that’s the Global Organic Textile Standard).
+Organic cotton meets a plethora of rigorous ecological and social criteria.
 For starters, there’s no use of genetically-modified seeds in production and no toxic chemicals and pesticides, all of which are harmful to biodiversity, local water supplies, and field workers’ health.
 Organic also means less water usage, averaging a whopping 88% less water than non-organic methods; it’s 80% rain-fed instead.
 Not to mention similar results for energy use (62% less than conventional cotton), and socio-economic benefits like additional income, improved wellbeing, and Fairtrade-certification.

 We all have a favourite soft sweater, a go-to t-shirt to throw on for last-minute plans — chances are they’re made of cotton.
 But to make sure that love-at-first-wear feeling lasts and your ethical values remain intact, it’s organic cotton you want to go for.
 Renowned for yielding more durable fabrics and stronger yarn, plus best of all: it’s truly that much softer than conventional cotton.
 Choose exceptional levels of cushiness to support a lifetime of passion projects, post-surf brewery pit stops, and sustainable decisions.